forcedotcom/ServiceSDK-iOS/Examples/README.md

 ## Instructions

-To use an example app, drop the required framework files in the root directory of this repo.
+To use an example app, drop the required framework files in the [Frameworks root directory](../Frameworks/) of this repo.
 You can get the framework files by downloading the iOS SDK from the [Snap-ins Product Page](https://developer.salesforce.com/page/SnapinsMobile).

 ## Sample Apps